-However, skin lightening products are known for causing side effects like:
+However, skin lightening products are known to cause side effects like:

-It’s best to consult a dermatologist before using lightening creams or ointments.
+It’s important that you consult a dermatologist before using lightening creams or ointments.

-Methods to lower melanin production don’t involve medical treatments, but depend on your sun care habits and some natural remedy options.
+Methods to lower melanin production do not involve medical treatments, but they do depend on your sun care habits and some natural remedy options.

 Sunscreen and sun exposure